-3 Information Services
+3. Information Services

 We have designed a novel architecture to Information Services presenting a uniform interface to support handling and discovery of not only quasi-static, stateless metadata, but also session related metadata.
-Our approach is to utilize the existing state-ofart systems for handling and discovering static metadata and address the problems of distributed management of dynamic metadata.
+Our approach is to utilize the existing state-of-the-art systems for handling and discovering static metadata and address the problems of distributed management of dynamic metadata.
 In order to be compatible with existing Grid/Web Service standards, we based the interface of our system on the WS-Context [20] and UDDI [21] Specifications.
-We have extended and integrated both specifications to provide uniform and consistent service interface to both dynamic and static metadata.
-A centralized version of our architecture is depicted in Figure 2.
-In our design, we use replication technique to provide fault tolerance, load balancing, reduced access latency and bandwidth consumption.
-In order to enable communication between replica hosting servers, we utilize a topic based publish-subscribe mechanism to provide message-based communication as depicted in Figure 3.
-Figure 3 illustrates two clients interacting with an hybrid Information Service that provides a uniform programming interface to both quasi-static and dynamic metadata.
-In this scenario, on receiving the client requests, the system first extracts dynamic and static portions of the query.
-The static portion of the query is simply forwarded to UDDI XML metadata service, while the dynamic part is handled by the Information
+We have extended and integrated both specifications to provide a uniform and consistent service interface to both dynamic and static metadata.
+A centralized version of our architecture is depicted in Fig. 2.